Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 - Press MOD, press and release CTRL, press and release C, press and release SHIFT, press and release V

 ### CTRL + L
-Note: Because L is at the place of one of the mod keys, it would have been more tedious to press when MOD layer key is held, but it was made easy by disabling the mod layer on the opposite side when mod key is pressed
+Note: Because L is at the place of one of the modifier keys, it would have been not possible to press when MOD layer key is held, but it was made easy by disabling the mod layer on the opposite side when modifier key is pressed
 - Press MOD, press and release CTRL, press and release L, release MOD